evanpurkhiser/media-center-automation/README.md

 that case instead a notification will be displayed on screen to alert me to turn the controller back on if it has disconnected.

+### HDMI switcher Kodi script

+This simple script is used to switch HDMI inputs on my TV.
+It will also suspend the bluetooth controller power listener, so that turning off the controler (or having it go into standby) will *not* trigger the TV and amp to turn off.

+The script will bring up a dialog where pressing "OK" will switch back to the first input, this allows the workflow of:

+ 1. Turn on Xbox or other device connected to HDMI-2
+ 2. Run the hdmi.switcher script (Likely from a home menu item)
+ 3. Use the device (game on!)
+ 4. Turn the controller back on and press "A" for OK.

 ### Arch Linux installation

 A PKGBUILD file is provided [in my PKGBUILDs repository](https://github.com/EvanPurkhiser/PKGBUILDs/tree/master/media-center-automation)